mineraldragon/ACDC_2022/README.md

 <code>VOLUME_AMP_MULTIPLE</code>
 This variable determines by how much the data should be amplified.
 There is a threshold being applied so segments that do not cross the threshold are discarded.
 Change this value to get the optimal balance between false positives and false negatives.

+##Folders

+<code>models</code>
+This is where trained models and pre-processed training data are stored
+<code>recordings</code>
+This is where recordings for analysis (.wav files, mono, 48kHz, 16 bits/sample) are stored.
+<code>results</code>
+Results of processing a file are stored in this folder.
+A new sub-directory is created each time a file is processed.
+Sub-directories are named according to the date and time of the run, like this: [YYYYMMDD]_[HHMMSS]_[recording filename].
+Results are lists of call labels in .csv format and .txt format (tab-delimited Audacity readable) with a row for each call and 1st column start time (seconds), 2nd column end time (seconds) and 3rd column call type (‘Tr’, ‘Tw’, ‘Ph’ or ‘Chi’).
+The csv and txt files contain the same information
+<code>training_data</code>
+Training data for training a new model goes here.
+There should be a folder for each call type ‘Tr’, ‘Tw’, ‘Ph’, ‘Chi’ and ‘Noise’.
+Each training sample should be a .wav file stored in the folder corresponding to the call type.
+The ‘Noise’ folder should contain a representative sampling of noises that are not vocalizations but so occur in the environment where the recordings are done, such as doors opening and closing, cage sounds, et cetera.
+Very low amplitude background noise does not need to be represented because thresholding already makes sure that gets discarded.

 Collaborators